Browse our projects to learn more about our work.

 The Acute Care and Emergency Referral (ACERS) Project aims to contribute to the improvement of maternal and newborn health survival by increasing pregnant women’s use of caregivers and improve caregivers’ provision of quality emergency obstetric and newborn care (EmONC) services.

-The Coordinating Implementation Research to Communicate Learning and Evidence (CIRCLE) provides technical, logistical, and administrative support to the USAID Health Research Program.
-The goal of the project is to coordinate and support research-to-use activities to improve health outcomes and increase survival of newborns, children, and women.
+The Coordinating Implementation Research to Communicate Learning and Evidence (CIRCLE) project provides technical, logistical, and administrative support to the USAID Health Research Program.
+The goal of the project is to coordinate and support activities related to implementation research to improve health outcomes and increase survival of newborns, children, and women.